Attorney David I. Fuchs

 Drivers who work for public transportation companies are typically hired after a vetting process of some kind, and an inquiry into their previous driving history.
 Employers should be checking drivers’ backgrounds for drunk driving charges, arrests, citations for sleeping on the road or driving negligently, speeding tickets, and other traffic violations that may put the general public at risk.
 If the vetting process is skipped over, or falsified, this is further fuel for a liability claim if that driver causes an accident.

 When you suffer an injury in a car accident, even if it is minor, the bills for the ambulance ride, hospitalization, and treatment can all rack up quickly, leaving you in a financial crunch for an accident that was not your fault.
 These injuries could also cause you to lose a day of work, and potentially even take a pay loss.
 People who are treated at the hospital may be entitled to compensation that covers both their medical expenses and their financial losses as a result of lost time.
 If you have been injured in a crash caused by a bus driver, Florida car accident lawyers recommend that you seek the proper medical treatment from your family doctor or a hospital, so that all your paperwork is in order and your injuries and the procedures you underwent are documented for your case.

 Public transportation companies can also be held liable for damages caused to another vehicle in a collision involving one of their busses or drivers.
 In the recent accident between the bus and the Jeep, the Jeep’s owner may be able to seek compensation for the damage to the car in addition to any other charges.

-At the Law Offices of David I Fuchs, our car accident and personal injury attorneys represent Florida clients who have been injured as a result of someone else’s negligence, whether it is an individual driver or a negligent company.
+At David I. Fuchs, Injury & Accident Lawyer, P.A., our car accident and personal injury attorneys represent Florida clients who have been injured as a result of someone else’s negligence, whether it is an individual driver or a negligent company.
 Contact David Fuchs today to get started on your case.